-At December 31, 2024, the Company has set up a provision of USD 3 for trade receivables.
+At December 31, 2024, GMSA has set up a provision of USD 3 for trade receivables.

-4.11 Advances to suppliers
+4.10 Advances to suppliers

 The Group has adopted as accounting policy to disclose advances to suppliers under Other current receivables, until the assets are received.